MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 As an administrator, you can define these setting for a profile and thereby apply the settings to all users of the related role.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Profiles (Roles)**, and then choose the related link.
-2. Select the line for the profile that you want to change user settings for, choose the **Navigate** action, and then choose the **User Personalizations** action.
+2. Select the line for the profile that you want to change user settings for, and then choose the **User Personalizations List** action.
 3. On the **User Personalizations** page, open the card for the user whose settings you want to change.
 4. On the **User Personalization Card** page, edit the fields as necessary.